-Our Compensation Committee currently consists of Edward Smith, Vincent L. DiVito and Molly Zhang, with Mr. Smith serving as Chairperson.
+Our Compensation Committee currently consists of Steven Henderson and Vincent L. DiVito, with Mr. Henderson serving as Chairperson.
+Eric Gangloff will be appointed to the Compensation Committee immediately following the retirement of our secured loan to Summit Investment Services, LLC.
 The composition of our Compensation Committee meets the requirements for independence under the Nasdaq Stock Market listing standards and SEC rules and regulations.
 Each member of the Compensation Committee is also a nonemployee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, as amended.
 The purpose of our Compensation Committee is to discharge the responsibilities of our Board relating to compensation of our executive officers.
 Pursuant to its charter, our Compensation Committee will, among other things:

-• review, approve and determine the compensation of our executive officers;

-- administer our stock and equity incentive plans; - make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; and - establish and review general policies relating to compensation and benefits of our employees.
+- review, approve and determine the compensation of our executive officers; - · administer our stock and equity incentive plans; - · make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; and - establish and review general policies relating to compensation and benefits of our employees.

 Our chief executive officer may, from time to time, provide input and recommendation to our Compensation Committee concerning the compensation of our other executive officers.
 Our chief executive officer may also, from to time, attend Compensation Committee meetings, but he is not present during the Committee's deliberations regarding executive officer compensation.
-From time to time, our Compensation Committee may use an independent consultant in considering compensation policies and programs for executive officers.
-During 2023 our Compensation Committee engaged Pay Governance LLC, a compensation consulting firm, to review and make recommendations concerning the overall compensation of our named executive officers, including severance benefits, along with the structure and terms of our Amended and Restated 2022 Employee Stock Purchase Plan and terms of the Company's short term incentive plan and long term incentive plan.
+From time to time, our Compensation Committee may use an independent consultant in considering compensation policies and programs for executive officers During 2024, our Compensation Committee retained Pay Governance LLC, a compensation consulting firm, to review and make recommendations concerning the overall compensation of our named executive officers, including severance benefits, along with the structure and terms of our Amended and Restated 2022 Employee Stock Purchase Plan and terms of the Company's short term incentive plan and long term incentive plan.
 Our Compensation Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the Nasdaq Stock Market.
-During the year ended December 31, 2023, our Compensation Committee met five times.
+During the year ended December 31, 2024, our Compensation Committee met four times.